maitag/whatformat/README.md

 // if (wtf.byName.found) trace('format detected by filename - subtype:\n', wtf.byName.subtype);

-// detected by byHeader OR byName
+// detected by byHeader OR byName if (wtf.found) {
-// if you not prefer header-check set second parameter of "new WhatFormat()" to false if (wtf.found) {
 	input = cache.getBytes();
 	trace('format of $filename found.');
 	trace('filesize: ${input.length}');

+	// if you not prefer the "header-first" autoselection method here,
+	// set the second parameter in instantiation of wtf to false -> wtf = new WhatFormat(null, false);
 	trace('format: ${wtf.format} - ${wtf.description}');
 	if (wtf.subtype != null) trace('subtype:${wtf.subtype} - ${wtf.subtypeDescription}');
 }
 else trace("can't detect fileformat");
 ```

-For another check with same instance of wtf
+For another check with the __same instance__ of `wtf`
 you can set the detected results to default values:
 ```
 wtf.byHeader.reset();// resets wtf.byHeader and get ready for wtf.checkNextByte()
 wtf.byName.reset(); // resets wtf.byName
 wtf.reset();       // resets both
+// and do it again without instantiation
 ```